htacg/html-tidy.org/README.md

 About Github and HTACG Pages
 ----------------------------

-The HTAGC group main project page is served from files located in [https://github.com/htacg/htacg.github.io](https://github.com/htacg/htacg.github.io).
+The HTACG group main project page is served from files located in [https://github.com/htacg/htacg.github.io](https://github.com/htacg/htacg.github.io).
 It can be reached from [http://www.htacg.org](http://www.htacg.org) or [http://htacg.github.io](http://htacg.github.io).
 The latter is the standard means of